TahsinTariq/tahsintariq.github.io/content/blog/2020-10-25-Eight_Puzzle_Game/index.md

 ### Features
 * Uses the A* algorithm to find the shortest way to solve the puzzle
 * You can choose any image to show in the tiles.
 It will replace the numbers though.
 * The blank tile can also be controlled using hand gestures.
-It was trained using supervised learning on a set of over 5000 photos.
+It was trained using supervised learning on a custom dataset of over 5000 photos (all the photos are of me showing my hand to the camera :smile:).

 ### Controls